 Example Environmental Analysis (NEPA)

-large numbers of animals for short duration can reduce plant height, canopy size, and seed production (DiTomaso 2007).
-Overgrazing would be avoided because grazing more than half the grass forage would reduce the grasses’ recovery rate and ability to shade out yellow starthistle.
-Two or three treatments per year may be needed when grazed in the rosette or bolting stage.

 The management objective for the Proposed Action would be to increase native plant species diversity while also reducing the extent and density of invasive weed populations.
 Because management of invasive weeds is not a one-time thing, follow-up treatments in successive years are also covered under this EA.
 Three or more years of intensive grazing management may be necessary to significantly reduce the medusahead and yellow starthistle populations (DiTomaso 2006).
 This EA would be effective for up to ten years of prescribed grazing if that amount of time is needed to reduce populations of invasive weeds.

 Grazing success would be measured using photopoints as well as through installation of five to ten grazing exclosures.
 The exclosures would prevent grazing inside of them and would allow the BLM to compare changes in grazed vegetation with ungrazed vegetation over time.
 Percent cover of weeds and native species would be recorded before grazing begins and would be recorded annually during the first three years following grazing implementation to determine effectiveness.
 After the first three years, monitoring would occur every other year if grazing is still occurring.
 Adaptive management would be used to adjust timing, herd rates and other variables to provide for the most effective treatments.